FAQs: Patron Services

 Notary publics are not licensed attorneys and cannot engage in the practice of law.
 They are not representative of any governmental agency with authority over immigration or citizenship, and cannot offer legal advice or other assistance regarding immigration.

 Borrow eBooks from Overdrive.
+You will now select "Mid-Ark Regional Library System" as your library.
 When you log in, it will ask for your library card number and PIN, which is the last 4 digits of your phone number or your 4 digit birth year.
 Search for the title you are looking for, tap or click the cover, and choose "Borrow."

 If you need help, see the Overdrive help page.